 You might also be able to solve this issue by leaving the United States and entering on the new school's I-20.
 However, this will be treated differently from reinstatement; for instance, it might complicate your eligibility for Optional Practical Training (OPT) or Curricular Practical Training (CPT) based on timing issues.

 The procedures for transferring schools are simple for F-1 students.
 A transfer does not require approval from U.S. Citizenship and Immigration Services (USCIS).
 All the paperwork will be handled by the Designated Student Official (DSO) at your current school, along with the DSO at your new school.

-If you had a work permit at your first school, it will automatically be canceled by your transfer.
+If you had a work permit (Employment Authorization Document or EAD) at your first school, it will automatically be canceled by your transfer.
 You will need to apply for a new work permit if you become eligible to work again.